Mageean in 'shape of my life' for Europeans

 "But I do believe that I can go out there and race these championships and be up there again for another medal.

-"Laura deserves every ounce of respect that she gets but I'm a fierce competitor myself and hopefully I made her have a few worries about me coming up on her shoulder.
+"Laura deserves every ounce of respect that she gets, but I'm a fierce competitor myself and hopefully I made her have a few worries about me coming up on her shoulder.

 "I've shown I'm in good form and that I'm tactically astute - maybe that comes with age.
 I'm exactly where I want to be heading into these championships."